MIAGroupUT/carotid-segmentation/docs/index.md

   -h, --help  Show this message and exit.

 Commands:
-  transform  Transform 3D black-blood MRI in different steps of the carotid segmentation algorithm. compare    Compare the outputs of two different settings of the same transform.
+  convert    Convert raw data sets to the format used by the library. transform  Transform 3D black-blood MRI in different steps of the carotid segmentation algorithm. compare    Compare the outputs of two different settings of the same transform. train      Train network to perform the tasks used by the pipeline.
 ```